On this page

 BARRY’s Vibe Check

-BARRY’s Vibe Check is the Chance for Change Council’s working agreement.
-It was created by Council members to set shared expectations for how they work together in a safe, respectful and inclusive way.
+BARRY’s Vibe Check is the CFC’s working agreement.
+It was created by group members to set shared expectations for how they work together in a safe, respectful and inclusive way.

 The agreement outlines the group’s values – such as respect, open communication, curiosity and trust – and includes practical ways members support each other to participate confidently.
 It also sets clear boundaries about behaviours that are not acceptable, helping to create a positive and supportive environment for everyone involved.